VTB United League

-VTB United League (Единая Лига ВТБ) is an international professional men's club basketball league that was founded in 2008.
-It is made up of mostly Russian clubs, along with one each from Belarus and Kazakhstan.
+The VTB United League (Единая Лига ВТБ) is an international professional men's club basketball league that was founded in 2009.
+As of the 2025–26 season, it consists exclusively of Russian clubs.
 Since 2013, it is the first tier of Russian professional club basketball.
-Therefore, the highest placed Russian team in the league is also named Russian national champions.
+Therefore, the highest placed Russian team in the league can also be named the Russian national champions.
 The league is sponsored by Russian state-owned VTB Bank.
-In 2008 CSKA Moscow won VTB United League Promo-Cup, but this competition does not count as official VTB title.
+In 2009 CSKA Moscow won VTB United League Promo-Cup, but this competition does not count as official VTB title.
+CSKA has dominated the league, having won majority of titles its existence.

-The current champions are Zenit Saint Petersburg, who secured their 1st ever title after defeating former champions CSKA Moscow 4–3 in the 2022 Finals.
-CSKA have dominated the league, having won all but two title in its existence.
 The VTB United League also holds a youth competition, the VTB United Youth League.